“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 daydream and soak in the tranquil, well-kept beauty surrounding me keeping to

 myself or socialize with the shoe shine personnel, wait staff, and caddies.
+I was always left alone.

 The significant transformative